dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

          "prepare",
           "validate"
         ]
-  }
+    "alwaysDeploy": <boolean> // If true, deploys package even if already installed in org }
 ```
 ### Enabling StatsD Metrics
 Almost all the CLI commands have StatsD metrics capture enabled.
 This means you can setup deployment dashboards in a tool like
-Graphite or DataDog and capture your deployment statistics
+Graphite or DataDog and capture your deployment statistics.
+Read more about this feature [here](https://app.gitbook.com/@dxatscale/s/sfpowerscripts/faq/metrics-and-dashboards)

 To enable stasd, add the following environment variable, in the format below